 Skip Dehydrating Beverages

 Not all fluids are good for the body.
 Alcohol, for example, is a diuretic, which pulls out water away from the body.
 Coffee and tea are also considered diuretics, though a mild one, so this might be bad news for those who can’t live without some pick-me-up in the morning or during the day.
 This does not mean you can’t have coffee or tea, it’s all about consuming them in moderation.
 If possible, replace these dehydrating beverages with fruit juices, sports drinks, or good old plain water.

 Keep a Water Bottle Close by

 Medical professionals recommend that our bodies require eight glasses of water per day to stay sufficiently hydrated.
-It’s impossible to drink a large amount of water in one sitting, so what your loved ones can do is by keeping a water bottle close by.
-This allows your loved ones to sip water frequently throughout the day, which health experts believe it’s more efficient than just drinking half a gallon a day.
+It’s impossible to drink a large amount of water in one sitting, so what you can do is by keeping a water bottle close by.
+This allows you to sip water frequently throughout the day, which health experts believe it’s more efficient than just drinking half a gallon a day.
 The water bottle can be placed near the couch during the daytime and beside the bed during the evenings.

 Flavor Your Water

-Do your loved ones hate the taste of water?
+Do you hate the taste of water?
 It’s possible to flavor it by infusing the water with lemons or cucumbers.
 We recommend skipping artificial flavors and just opting for natural foods.
 You can also add certain herbs such as mint leaves and rosemary to add a pleasant scent.

 Stay Indoors When It’s Hot

-Being outside has its benefits as it allows the body to produce vitamin D and improves our general well-being.
-However, if your loved one is finding the weather too humid or scorching hot, it’s best to stay indoors.
+Being outside has its benefits as it allows your body to produce vitamin D and improves our general well-being.
+However, if you find the weather too humid or scorching hot, it’s best to stay indoors.
 Switch on the air-conditioner and let the body temperature cool down.
-The sun’s rays are the most potent from 10 am to 2 pm, so your loved ones should avoid heading out or scheduling events between that time frame.
+The sun’s rays are the most potent from 10 am to 2 pm, so you should avoid heading out or scheduling events between that time frame.